Relintai/pandemonium_engine_docs/tutorials/scripting/evaluating_expressions.rst

 Built-in functions
 ------------------

-Most methods available in the :ref:`class_@GDScript` scope are available in the Expression class, even if no base instance is bound to the expression.
+Most methods available in the `class_@GDScript` scope are available in the Expression class, even if no base instance is bound to the expression.
 The same parameters and return types are available.